spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-data-exchange-api-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

-Let's say you want to have a new endpoint `/dynamic-data/stock-products` to operate with data in `spy_stock_product` table in database.
+Let's say you want to have a new endpoint `/dynamic-data/stock-products` to operate with data in `spy_stock_product` table in the database.

 Based on the provided information, the SQL transaction for interacting with the `spy_stock_product` table through the API request via `dynamic-entity/stock-products` would be as follows: